Chisolm Trail Loop

 Miller Springs Natural Area

-The Miller Springs Natural Area sits right on the eastern edge of the Edward's Plateau.
+The Miller Springs Natural Area sits right on the eastern edge of the Edwards Plateau.
 Rocky grasslands and Ashe juniper woodlands support a mixture of eastern and western species.
-When walking along the escarpment, look for flycatchers such as Western Kingbirds and Great-crested Flycatchers, as well as the occasional Lark Sparrow perched on the numerous snags.
-Chipping Sparrows can be found among the junipers as can various migrant passerines in spring and fall.
+When walking along the escarpment, look for flycatchers such as Western Kingbird and Great Crested Flycatcher, as well as the occasional Lark Sparrow perched on the numerous snags.
+Chipping Sparrow can be found among the junipers as can various migrant passerines in spring and fall.
 These include Black-and-white, Nashville and Yellow-rumped Warblers, as well as White-eyed and Red-eyed Vireos.
 In the open areas look for Variegated Fritillaries and Spicebush Swallowtails.

 Belton Lake Park provides an opportunity to survey the southern end of the lake for waterfowl and a variety of potential vagrants.
-Regular species found on the lake include Forster's Terns and Franklin's Gulls in addition to numerous shorebirds.
-Check the area around the dam for nesting Cliff Swallows and for Western Kingbirds resting on the telephone wires.
-The shrubs along the lakeshore are filled with Blue-gray Gnatcatchers and White-eyed Vireos.
-Check any floating object out on the lake for loafing turtles, including Red-eared Sliders and Western Chicken Turtle.
+Regular species found on the lake include Forster's Tern and Franklin's Gull in addition to numerous shorebirds.
+Check the area around the dam for nesting Cliff Swallow and for Western Kingbird resting on the telephone wires.
+The shrubs along the lakeshore are filled with Blue-gray Gnatcatcher and White-eyed Vireo.
+Check any floating object out on the lake for loafing turtles, including red-eared sliders and western chicken turtle.

-From I 35 take Exit 293B for US 190 in Belton.
-Go west on US 190 for 2.0 miles to FM 1670 Exit.
-Travel along the frontage road 2.4 miles to FM 1670.
-Turn left (south) on FM 1670 and go 2.1 miles to the entrance to the park on the left.
-Follow the road down the hill for 0.6 miles to the parking area.
+From I-35 take Exit 293B for US 190 in Belton.
+Go west on US 190 for 2 miles to FM 1670 Exit.
+Turn left (south) on FM 1670 and go 3.3 miles to the entrance to the park on the left.
+Follow the road down the hill for 0.6 mile to the parking area.

 Following the Lampasas River from the Stillhouse Hollow Dam, travelers soon enter a tall bottomland forest.
 Throughout this forest, a series of boardwalks and bridges cross creeks flowing into the river.
 Visitors can enjoy several impressive waterfalls along the way.
-Look for Yellow-billed Cuckoos, Red-eyed Vireos, and migrating Yellow Warblers.
+Look for Yellow-billed Cuckoo, Red-eyed Vireo and migrating Yellow Warbler.
 The river hosts Eastern Amberwing dragonflies and American Rubyspot and Powdered Dancer damselflies.
 Also alive along the river are various butterflies, including Question Mark, Texas Crescent, American Snout and Viceroy.

 Stillhouse Hollow Lake - Dana Peak Park

-From I 35 take Exit 293B for US 190 in Belton.
-Go west on US 190 for 7.1 miles to Nolanville Rd.
-Turn left onto Nolanville Rd. and go 1.0 mile to FM 2410.
-Turn right on FM 2410 and go 2.2 miles to Comanche Gap Rd.
+From I-35 take Exit 293B for US 190 in Belton.
+Go west on US 190 for 4.6 miles to Simmons Rd.
+Turn left onto Simmons Rd. and go 0.1 mile to FM 2410.
+Turn right on FM 2410 and go 5.4 miles to Comanche Gap Rd.
 Turn left and follow Comanche Gap Rd.
 2.3 miles to the entrance to the park.